eclipse-aas4j/aas4j/README.md

 # How to Contribute

-We always look for contributions, bug reports, feature requests etc. Please, read https://github.com/eclipse-digitaltwin/aas4j/blob/main/CONTRIBUTING.md for more information,
+We always look for contributions, bug reports, feature requests etc. Please, read https://github.com/eclipse-digitaltwin/aas4j/blob/main/CONTRIBUTING.md for more information.

 # Contributors